maxtue/ApartmentListings/README.md

 ## How to do the data analysis?
 There are two predesigned jupyter notebooks in the data_analysis/ folder available.
 They can be opened in a browser by
 ```
-cd code/
 pipenv shell
-cd ../data_analysis
+cd data_analysis/
 jupyter notebook
 ```
 Both notebooks will access data from the data/ folder created by the scraper.
 They clean the data and show some interesting results.
-At least one .csv file each with rent and sale listings is needed.
+At least one pair of .csv files with rent and sale listings from the same date are needed.

 ## Main python packages used
  - Webscraper: BeautifulSoup4 and Requests